NBA all-star Baron Davis wants to prep athletes and entertainers for the startup game

 Google’s Tez payments app now lets users handle their utility bills and more

-Last Saturday afternoon in the penthouse suite of the London West Hollywood, two-time NBA all-star Baron Davis was providing assists in a different kind of court.
+Last Saturday afternoon in his penthouse suite at the London West Hollywood, two-time NBA all-star Baron Davis was providing assists in a different kind of court.

-In front of a gathering of entrepreneurs, athletes, artists, designers, musicians, and members of the Los Angeles investment community and business elite, Davis was putting on a show designed to encourage, educate and inspire collaboration among the attendees.
+In front of a gathering of entrepreneurs, athletes, artists, designers, musicians and members of the Los Angeles investment community and business elite, Davis was putting on a show designed to encourage, educate and inspire collaboration among the attendees.

-The Business Inside the Game (BIG) Power Summit, which took place during the NBA All Star Game weekend extravaganza in Los Angeles, saw Ice Cube and Lyft co-founder John Zimmer talk about disruption with Upfront Ventures board partner and Moviepass co-founder Hamet Watt; basketball stars Chris Paul and Chris Robinson and mega-producer Chris Budnick (the producer of “The Hangover” and “Old School”) shared insights on making an impact beyond sports and entertainment; and a panel of rising startup stars discussed how new technology trends are changing things for sports, entertainment, and culture at large.
+The Business Inside the Game (BIG) Power Summit, which took place during the NBA All-Star Game weekend extravaganza in Los Angeles, saw Ice Cube and Lyft co-founder John Zimmer talk about disruption with Upfront Ventures board partner and MoviePass co-founder Hamet Watt; basketball stars Chris Paul and David Robinson and mega-producer Chris Budnick (the producer of “The Hangover” and “Old School”) shared insights on making an impact beyond sports and entertainment; and a panel of rising startup stars discussed how new technology trends are changing things for sports, entertainment and culture at large.

 “I wanted to start BIG to give athletes, artist, musicians, creatives, and business minds a platform and network they can trust and make change with,” Davis wrote in an email.
-“I feel sports has a enormous opportunity to be the next great industry to realize its true value in connection and bringing different people and backgrounds together.
+“I feel sports has an enormous opportunity to be the next great industry to realize its true value in connection and bringing different people and backgrounds together.
 Athletes learn how to fight through adversity and develop unparalleled work ethics along with their ability to learn on the fly and create.
 This is a unique combination of skills that prepares them specifically and to greater advantage for the world of business.”

 John Zimmer and Ice Cube kicked off the conference with a spirited conversation about the nature of disruption and the breadth of challenges that innovators face in any field — especially if those innovators are minorities.

-“I think when you’re black, the word status quo is a bad word.
+“I think when you’re black, the word ‘status quo’ is a bad word.
 We can’t accept the status quo,” said O’Shea Jackson Sr. (better known as Ice Cube).

-Zimmer, the co-founder of Lyft, talked about receiving threats and the push back the company dealt with from the taxi industry and governments as his company was getting off the ground.
+Zimmer, the co-founder of Lyft, talked about receiving threats and the pushback the company dealt with from the taxi industry and governments as his company was getting off the ground.

 And while Ice Cube has already reaped the rewards of a fruitful career as a musician, entrepreneur and actor, challenging the status quo in each field — Zimmer says the changes that Lyft and Uber will bring are still mostly unrealized.

-“Most people believe it’s going to happen and most people underestimate what’s about to happen,” Zimmer said of the changes that ride-sharing will bring to the world.
-In the U.S. alone, Lyft and Uber only represent one half of one-percent of all miles traveled.
-In ten to twenty years, Zimmer said that ride-sharing would be the majority of all rides.
+“Most people believe it’s going to happen and most people underestimate what’s about to happen,” Zimmer said of the changes that ridesharing will bring to the world.
+In the U.S. alone, Lyft and Uber only represent one half of one percent of all miles traveled.
+In 10 to 20 years, Zimmer said that ridesharing would be the majority of all rides.

 Impact was key to what Chris Paul, David Robinson and Scott Budnick had to say about their work.
 Paul, taking a page from Robinson’s playbook, was focusing his efforts on philanthropies and investments that had a personal significance.
 Robinson himself was using his wealth and prestige to continue funding his educational activities, while Budnick turned from a lucrative career producing comedies to producing socially meaningful films.